grokify/ringcentral-sdk-ruby/docs/usage/messages/SMS-Messages.md

 ## Overview

-SMS requests can be easily sent directly without helpers.
+SMS requests can be easily using the client SDK.

 ```ruby
 # Instantiate client SDK